Ribeira Sacra on foot

 Living Romanesque heritage

-The Ribeira Sacra holds one of Europe's densest concentrations of rural Romanesque architecture —18 documented monasteries— and has been a UNESCO candidate since 2020.
-Not a museum: many are still in use or refurbished as guesthouses.
+The Ribeira Sacra boasts one of the highest densities of rural Romanesque churches in Europe—18 documented monasteries—and has been a UNESCO candidate since 2020.
+It’s not a museum: many are still in use or have been renovated as guesthouses.

 4. 04

-The Sil and Miño slopes grow Mencía and Godello on slate terraces with gradients over 60%.
-The Ribeira Sacra appellation protects this cultural landscape: hand harvest, baskets winched down on cables, impossible viticulture still being done.
+The slopes of the Sil and Miño rivers grow Mencía and Godello on slate terraces with gradients exceeding 60%.
+The DO Ribeira Sacra protects this cultural landscape: hand harvesting, baskets lowered by cable, impossible viticulture that is still practiced.

 §04 — Who it fits